FirstEnergy CEO Jones Addresses Shareholders

 - Paul T. Addison, retired managing director of Salomon Smith Barney (Citigroup)

-- Michael J. Anderson, chairman of The Andersons, Inc.
+- Michael J. Anderson, chairman and retired chief executive officer of The Andersons, Inc.

 - William T. Cottle, retired chairman, president and chief executive officer of STP Nuclear Operating Company